Contents

 Are Both the FBAR and Form 8938 Required?

-Depending on the type of foreign assets that taxpayer has, they may be required to file multiple forms for the same asset.
+Depending on the type of foreign assets that the Taxpayer owns, they may be required to file multiple forms for the same asset.
 Thus, Taxpayers with certain foreign bank accounts, for example, will have to file both the FBAR and Form 8938 if both thresholds are met.
 Noting, there are different thresholds to consider.

 Different Thresholds for Single vs Married/U.S. Residency